A discredited therapy for gay and trans youth is at the center of a Supreme Court case. Here’s what to know

 A 2023 national survey found that 1 in 20 LGBTQ+ young people had been subjected to conversion therapy in the US.
 Nearly 200,000 people who identify as transgender have gone through some form of conversion therapy, according to a 2019 study published in the American Journal of Public Health.

-Regardless of how the Supreme Court rules, the therapy may become even more common as the Trump administration pushes health care providers to offer a version of this therapy as the only kind of care for children who identify as transgender.
+Regardless of how the Supreme Court rules in the case, the therapy may become even more common as the Trump administration pushes health care providers to offer a version of this therapy as the only kind of care for children who identify as transgender.

 “The government is paving the way for a lot of harm and a lot of damage,” said Dr. Meera Shah, a family medicine physician in New York and a national board member for the professional group Physicians for Reproductive Health.